 To see 2016 data, click here.
 In this article, a continuation of our American Net Worth series, we explore the net worth it took to be in the 10%, 25%, 50%, 75%, 90%, and 99% (the ‘one percent’) bracket in 2013 for American Households headed by 18-24 year olds, 25-29 year olds, 30-34 year olds, […]

+Editor: we updated this data for 2016 SCF data.
 Continuing our little series on American Net Worth secrets revealed by the Federal Reserve’s 2013 Survey of Consumer Finances, I figured we’d zoom into a little segment of the population where more than a few politicians have made their careers: retirees.
-Okay, that’s a big segment.
-Regardless, let’s look at the Net Worths of households […]
+Okay, that’s a big segment. […]

 We have written about your ideal savings rate.
 Today, we follow through on what we promised to you – a fully editable ideal savings rate calculator which allows you to put the lessons you learned in our first post into action!
 The most important inputs to early retirement are your savings rate, and how much […]